 S-P Plot (tt9)

 These plots display observations of S-P times.
-S-P data must be entered explicitly in mloc; it is normally only used when P and S arrivals are available from stations for which the timing systems are known to be uncalibrated or suspected of being miscalibrated.
+S-P data must be entered explicitly in an event’s MNF file; it is normally only used when P and S arrivals are available from stations for which the timing systems are known to be uncalibrated or suspected of being miscalibrated.
 The plot displays S-P time on the vertical axis and epicentral distance (to 1.0°) on the horizontal axis.
-Theoretical curves for S-P are shown for focal depths of 5, 10, 15 and 20 km.
+Theoretical curves for S-P are shown for focal depths of 5, 10, 15, 20, 25 and 30 km.
 Readings are shown as red open circles.

 Several other plots can be made from mloc with specific commands.